Clifton, Staten Island: History

-The Park Hill Apartments, located on Vanderbilt Avenue and on Park Hill Avenue, were initially developed in the 1960s as a private apartment complex to which many people from the other boroughs of NYC moved after the opening of the Verrazano-Narrows Bridge.
+The Park Hill Apartments, located on Vanderbilt Avenue and on Park Hill Avenue, were initially developed in the 1960s as a private apartment complex to which many people from the other boroughs of NYC moved after the opening of the Verrazzano-Narrows Bridge.
 By the late 1960s, however, people realized that it was relatively inexpensive to move to Staten Island and purchase a home or rent an apartment in smaller buildings, which resulted in a loss of the emerging middle-class population it initially attracted.
 Park Hill remained privately owned but became federally subsidized low-income housing complex, and became the site of steadily increasing crime and drug abuse beginning in the early-1970s.

 By the late 1980s, it had gained the nickname of "Crack Hill" due to the many arrests for possession and/or sale of crack cocaine that were taking place in and around the development and the adjacent Fox Hills Apartments to the south.
 Crime in this area has dramatically decreased since the late 1990s.
 Community activists are addressing the ongoing conflict between Liberian and African-American youth, primarily between the ages of 10–14.
 The community organizations run after-school programs to help keep the youth occupied in a productive way.
 This helps curb gang and street violence.
 The community tension that occurs in Park Hill is based on poverty and unemployment.

 In the 1990s, the neighborhood became the center for an immigrant community from Liberia and West Africa around Targee Street.
 The residences in the neighborhood are mostly one-family houses, but the last decade has seen the development of many attached homes and duplexes.